SELLER Q & A

 Question 6: What are my obligations to disclose?

-Among the items sellers often disclose are: homeowners association dues, home improvements or repairs that do or do not meet local building codes and permits requirements, neighborhood nuisances or noises which a prospective buyer might not notice, and any restrictions on the use of property, including but not limited to zoning ordinances or association rules.
+Among the items sellers often disclose are: homeowners association dues, home improvements or repairs that do or do not meet local building codes and permits requirements, neighborhood nuisances or noises that a prospective buyer might not notice, and any restrictions on the use of property, including but not limited to zoning ordinances or association rules.

 Your real estate professional will review the seller’s written disclosure form with you and guide you through its completion.
 Note that sellers do not have to disclose the terms of other offers.
 You may, however, disclose the existence of other offers, so that all parties are aware that they should be submitting their best offer.